Articles

 Include different scenarios in your drill exercises such as suspicious packages and bomb threats to test out your plan.
 Allocate a Observer to your drill and have them assess proceedings against an Observer’s checklist.
 This can help you further improve your emergency response.

-4. Strong Support from School Authorities
+4. Strong support from school authorities

 • The Catholic Education Commission NSW and local fire brigades provided proactive support.